tonylook/rflow/README.md

 ```
 Ensure you have `pytest` and `pytest-mock` installed in your environment.

+## 📘 User Manual

+For detailed instructions on how to use `rflow`, please refer to the [MANUAL.md](MANUAL.md) file in this repository.
+It provides comprehensive guidance on utilizing all the features of `rflow`.

 # 🗺️ Development Roadmap

 The roadmap of the project is available in the [ROADMAP.md](ROADMAP.md) file within this repository.